 outreach and service

 I strongly believe in education as a path to equality.
 I am invested in creating educational and professional development opportunities for female identifying individuals and minority students in STEM.
 It is crucial to strengthen the recruitment and retention efforts towards such underrepresented populations, especially in Mathematics.
-I proudly volunteer for several causes, and have organized some events of my own.
+I proudly volunteer for several causes, have launched new programs, and organized events of my own.

-For more information about my leadership experiences, outreach, and mentoring, please download my CV below.
+For more information about my leadership, outreach, and mentoring experiences, please download my CV below.

 girls talk math - engaging girls through math media

 Girls Talk Math is a two-week-long day camp hosted at the University of North Carolina at Chapel Hill.
-The program is available to rising 9th through 12th graders who identify as girls in the Research Triangle area of North Carolina who are interested in exploring challenging math problems that go beyond the high school curriculum.
-The program is free for all attendees and it is funded through the Mathematical Association of America Tensor Women and Mathematics grant.
+The program is available to female and gender non-conforming rising 9th through 12th graders in the Research Triangle area of North Carolina who are interested in exploring challenging math problems that go beyond the high school curriculum.
+The program is free for all attendees; for the first three years, it has been funded through the Mathematical Association of America Tensor Women and Mathematics grant.

-Together with Katrina Morgan (PhD candidate in Mathematics), we have founded, organized, and ran the camp starting in June 2016.
-In June 2017 the second run of the camp hosted 35 students.
+Together with Katrina Morgan (PhD candidate in Mathematics at UNC), we have founded, organized, and ran the camp starting in June 2016.
+In July 2018 the camp hosted 39 students at UNC and Girls Talk Math UMD, a sister camp at the University of Maryland at College Park, had its first run.

-The purpose of the AWM Chapter at UNC-Chapel Hill is to foster a sense of community amongst female mathematicians, to encourage girls and women to pursue mathematics, and to promote diversity within the UNC-Chapel Hill Mathematics department.
+When I was a graduate student at UNC Chapel Hill, I served as the President of the local AWM chapter for two years.
+The purpose of the UNC Chapter is to foster a sense of community amongst female mathematicians, to encourage girls and women to pursue mathematics, and to promote diversity within the UNC Chapel Hill Mathematics department.

-As president, I have started a Mentorship program pairing undergraduate students mentees with graduate students mentors.
+As president, I have started a Mentoring Network pairing undergraduate students mentees with graduate students mentors.
 I have organized Professional Development panels and workshops for the graduate student members of the chapter.
-Finally, I have initiated the Meet the Speaker series, where members can meet and network with speakers coming to UNC Chapel Hill to give seminar talks.
+I have initiated the Meet the Speaker series, where members can meet and network with speakers coming to UNC Chapel Hill to give seminar talks.
+I have organized a Public Lecture inviting Dr. Moon Duchin from Tufts University to talk about the Mathematics of voting and gerrymandering.

 arts everywhere day at unc